dishwasher-rfi/dw/docs/structure.rst

 :doc:`dw.core`
 --------------
-This package contains the implementation of the core functionalities of the
-package: main data structure definition, data I/O, command logging, manual flagging, auto flagging algorithm call.
+This package contains the implementation of the core functionalities of DW: main data structure definition, data I/O, command logging, manual flagging, auto flagging algorithm call.

 The package implements the following classes: